flow-php/flow/UPGRADE.md

 descriptive and self-explanatory.
 It's no longer mandatory to set this flat to true when using SaveMode::APPEND, it's now set automatically.

+### 9) Loaders - chunk size

+Loaders are no longer accepting chunk_size parameter, from now in order to control the number of rows saved at once use `DataFrame::batchSize(int $size)` method.

 ---

 ## Upgrading from 0.3.x to 0.4.x